Clouds Communicate With APIs

-- Can operate over any protocol such as HTTP, SMTP, TCP, UDP, or JMS to get passed firewalls
+- Can operate over any protocol such as HTTP, SMTP, TCP, UDP, or JMS to get past firewalls

 - Allows for programming in any language or platform

-- Clients-Server: separates the user interface (client) concerns from the data storage (server) concerns.
-No client context being stored on the server between requests.
+- Client-Server: separates the user interface (client) concerns from the data storage (server) concerns.
+There is no client context being stored on the server between requests.

 - Stateless: a server can transfer the state of a session to another service, but does not transfer information about the clients or machine.

-- Uniform Interface: server access data the same way with all clients and servers with no added requirements.
+- Uniform Interface: servers access data the same way with all clients and servers with no added requirements.

-- Layered System- user can have access to an end server through another intermediate server without knowing the underlined implementations
+- Layered System- the user can have access to an end server through another intermediate server without knowing the underlined implementations.

 Key differences of REST when compared to SOAP are: